Seventh-tier Alvechurch to play Cheltenham

 Crewe Alexandra v Leyton Orient

-Barnet v Chelmsford
+Barnet v Chelmsford City

 Woking v Oxford United

-Chesterfield v Northampton
+Chesterfield v Northampton Town

-Cheltenham v Alvechurch
+Cheltenham Town v Alvechurch

-Barrow v Mansfield
+Barrow v Mansfield Town